yalmip/yalmip.github.io/_posts/2009-01-01-squareroots.md

 \sqrt{x} \geq t \Leftrightarrow x\geq t^2 \Leftrightarrow  \left\| \begin{matrix}1-x\\2t\end{matrix}\right\|\leq 1+x
 $$

 However, in many cases you may want to use a square-root in a nonconvex fashion, and solve the problem using a general-purpose nonlinear solver, such as [FMINCON](/solver/fmincon).
 In these situations, you do not want YALMIP to fail due to convexity propagation problems.
-In other cases, it might be the case that your model satisfies all convexity requirements, but you still want to solve the problem using [FMINCON](/solver/fmincon), thus you do not want YALMIP to try to model the [sqrt](/command/sqrt) operator using second order cones.
+In other cases, it might be the case that your model satisfies all convexity requirements, but you still want to solve the problem using [FMINCON](/solver/fmincon), and in those cases it would be silly to use a second-order cone model for a simple nonlinear function.

 The remedy to these situations is to use the operator [sqrtm](/command/sqrtm) instead.
 The [sqrtm](/command/sqrtm) operator is implemented as an [callback nonlinear operator], and will therefore not generate any second-order cone constraints.
 Furthermore, the [sqrtm](/command/sqrtm) operator does not require convexity.